Cliff-Induced Cold Collapse

 Cliff-Induced Cold Collapse describes a condition in which the hot cup may still hold, but as temperature falls, the structure that should continue or reorganize fails to maintain itself and eventually collapses.

-However, CICC is not a general term for all coffees that weaken after cooling.
+However, cold collapse is not a general term for all coffees that weaken after cooling.
 It specifically refers to cold-stage structural collapse triggered by a sharp thermal discontinuity.

 Relationship to the Phenomenon Boundary Archive

-CICC should be treated as an important boundary condition.
+Cold collapse should be treated as a diagnostic boundary expression.
 It helps define:

 • under what conditions Alive Cup fails to form